Are Stovetop Espresso Makers Good? Is a Moka Pot Better than an Espresso Machine?

 - Why most people prefer an espresso machine is that it extracts a very concentrated coffee flavor.
 As the produced pressure is significantly higher than in the Moka pot, you can expect lots of foam with your coffee.

 - If you like to have people over, you will enjoy an espresso machine.
-It can easily make multiple drinks at the same time without having to do a lot.
-Even though there are Moka pots that make up to six cups of coffee, if you are trying to make more, you will have to heat the water again.
+It can easily make multiple drinks at the same time without any additional input from you.
+Even though there are Moka pots that make up to twelve cups of coffee, if you’re using one of these bigger models you’ll need a lot more time to heat the water.

 Again like Moka pots, espresso machines have some disadvantages: